 Town Hall/Emergency Operation Center Building Windowpanes - proposed scope would be to install transparent interior polyester laminate which would be secured to the existing windowpanes.
 The clear safety hurricane film would be installed on 536 windowpanes on Town Hall.
-Estimated cost: \$120,000.
+Additionally, the Town will reinforce external doors to protect against wind damage.
+Estimated cost: \$200,000.

-Status: Town Staff has applied for funding of this project in the 2011 Pre-Disaster Mitigation Grant application cycle, through the State of Florida Office of Emergency Management.
-Town Staff is committed to continue applying for grants as the opportunity arises.
-For the FY 2017-2018, the Town is to issue a purchase order for the commencement of the Impact Resistant Windows.
-The Town has proposed "Hardening" improvements to Town Hall via State Legislative Item No. 2016-08, Cutler Bay Town Hall/EOC Hardening Project.
+Status: Town Staff has applied for funding of this project in the 2018 Hazard Mitigation Grant Program application cycle, through the State of Florida Office of Emergency Management.
+The grant was approved and is pending contract execution in the amount of \$150,000 with a \$25,000 Town Match.
+For the FY 2019-2020, the Town is to issue a purchase order for the commencement of the Impact Resistant Windows.